ugonnaaa/Apple-Global-Sales-Analysis-Python-Excel-Dashboard/README.md

 # Apple-Global-Sales-Analysis-Python-Excel-Dashboard
 ## Project Summary
 This project analyzes global Apple product sales using a dataset from Kaggle.
-I used Python (Pandas) to merge multiple tables into a unified dataset and Excel for data cleaning, pivot tables, and dashboard creation.
+I used Python (Pandas) to merge multiple tables into a unified dataset, and Excel for data cleaning, creating pivot tables, and dashboard development.
 The goal was to extract insights on product performance, geographic sales patterns, and yearly/monthly trends.

 ## Dataset used
 - <a href= "https://www.kaggle.com/datasets/amangarg08/apple-retail-sales-dataset?resource=download&select=sales.csv">Dataset</a>